aboueleyes/linux-sessions/README.md

 7. Use chmod to make it possible to run the command `./test` rather than having to type `sh test`.
 How does your shell know that the file is supposed to be interpreted using `sh`?

-8. make a file called `testpy` , in the same manner make the file print "hello world" when executing it `./testpy`
+8. make a python file called `testpy` , in the same manner make the file print "hello world" when executing it `./testpy`

 9. what is the diiference between `>` and `>>` explain with exapmles